-UPMC Health Plan health coaches can help you create a plan to quit smoking and to live tobacco-free
+UPMC Health Plan health care managers can help you create a plan to quit smoking and to live tobacco-free

 Quitting smokeless tobacco can be just as challenging as quitting cigarettes.
 However, having a solid support system and a detailed plan can make managing these unique urges easier.
 In this article, we’ll discuss some steps that may help you develop a quit plan.

 According to a 2019 U.S. Department of Health and Human Services study,1 more than two out of every 100 adults reported using smokeless tobacco products.
 While 2 percent doesn’t sound like a lot, it comes out to approximately 5.9 million adults in the U.S., with most of them reporting daily use.

 Most quit apps, articles, and books focus primarily on quitting cigarettes—not other forms of tobacco.
 While quit methods and tips for quitting smokeless tobacco may overlap with those for quitting cigarettes, smokeless tobacco comes with its own set of challenges.

 Both cigarette smoking and smokeless tobacco contain nicotine, and quitting either involves overcoming nicotine addiction.
 This addiction can be mental, physical, or emotional—or it can be a combination of the three.
 Overcoming this obstacle can look and feel very similar whether you use cigarettes or smokeless tobacco products.
 Still, it’d be nice to be able to read material that is tailored to smokeless tobacco use!